 Utah State Bar, October 2000

-Representation for Charles (Chuck) Peddle, inventor of the first personal computer, in patenting revolutionary computer memory.
+Provided representation for Charles (Chuck) Peddle, inventor of the first personal computer, as he patented a revolutionary way to store computer memory.

 Prosecuted portfolio of patents on implantable electrical stimulators to a variety of treat conditions including chronic nerve pain and migraine headaches.
-Current client focus is on cochlear implants to restoring hearing function in deaf patients.
+The client's current focus is on cochlear implants to restoring hearing function in deaf patients.